 5. Set a motivational goal for your child

 DoodleMaths automatically creates every child a unique target, but did you know you can also set your own goal for them?
-Creating a goal is a great way to promote daily Doodling and motivate your child in their learning journey.
+Creating a goal is a great way to promote daily Doodling and motivate your child in their learning journey, especially if you’re using it as a home learning solution.

 Goals can be specific targets, such as working towards meeting the year’s national curriculum expectations in an area of the curriculum.